Filmos/inquirer-command-prompt/README.md

 It is also worth noting that for `inline` and `multiline` styles the autocomplete functions is called whenever any key is pressed (instead of just when the `tab` key is pressed).
 Therefore if that function takes significant amount of processing power the input may lag.

+##### autocompleteColor

+This option is optional.
+It has to be a chalk function which will be used to format autocompletion.

 ##### autocompleteMaxOptions